lapaduga/lapaduga/README.md

 Frontend Developer
 ------------------

 My experience is 2 years of coding in HTML, CSS & JavaScript.
 I make adaptive, responsive, valid, semantic and cross-browser layouts using Flexbox & Grid modules.
 I use BEM naming for the CSS-classes.
 Also work with SCSS preprocessor & Pug template engine.
 Gulp & Webpack as task manager & module bundler.
 I know jQuery but mostly work with vanilla JS.
 Apparently I know the basics of GIT.
 The designing software I work with are Figma and Avocode.
 OOP is also a part of my knowledge as well as the basics of NodeJS.
 And of course I speak and write in English but Russian is my native language.
-I have several certificates that prove that I passed courses in JavaScript (JS basics, OOP in JS, Functions in JS, array methods in JS and NodeJS) which I can provide on demand.
+I have several certificates that prove that I passed courses in JavaScript (JS basics, OOP in JS, Functions in JS, array methods in JS, ReactJS and NodeJS) which I can provide on demand.

 * 🌍  I'm based in Chelyabinsk, Russia
 * 🖥️  See my portfolio at [https://github.com/lapaduga](http://github.com/lapaduga)